programer-wcy/Huafu-Slicer/ReadMe.md

 A slicer for 3D printing with our own devices.
+This version of our projects is based on BambuStudio-02.00.03.54